National Lottery sales rise to €805m with growth online

 Previously, the business was restricted from advertising its online channel and players wishing to play via the internet were subject to a cumbersome registration process.

-Sales of draw based games fell almost 4 per cent to €537.3 million while scratch cards and interactive instant win games proved more popular with sales growth of almost 11 per cent, representing €267.7 million.
+Sales of draw based games fell almost 4 per cent to €537.3 million, again on account of fewer rolling jackpots, while scratch cards and interactive instant win games proved more popular with sales growth of almost 11 per cent, representing €267.7 million.

+Mr Ó Ríordáin said there aren’t likely to be any price rises this year.

 In 2018, nearly 40 per cent of the adult population, about 1.3 million people, participated in the lotto every week.

-The year was a record one for prizes with 24 millionaires created and €453.6 million paid out.

-Since PLI took over the running of the national lottery, €860 million has been raised for good causes including €228.5 million last year.
+The company is in the throes of a strategic review, looking mainly at the brand, as part of an agreement under the license.
+Mr Ó Ríordáin noted the company will continue to evolve its products as part of its function to “generate money for good causes”, which various Government departments distribute.
+That may include looking at creating scratch cards specifically dedicated to a cause.

 The company itself saw earnings fall by €7.1 million to €35.6 million after it increased investments including adding staff.
-Operating profits dipped more than 70 per cent to €5.1 million.
+Operating profits dipped more than 70 per cent to €5.1 million however this was attributable to an accounting change whereby it adjusted its approach to appreciation and amortisation in relation to its digital platform.

 “The National Lottery is at the heart of Irish life.
-We are delighted that funds for good causes grew again this year to nearly €230 million, up from €188 million in 2015,” said Pádraig Ó Ríordáin, chairman of PLI.
+We are delighted that funds for good causes grew again this year to nearly €230 million, up from €188 million in 2015,” Mr Ó Ríordáin added.

 In the coming year the company wants “lots of people to engage and spend small amounts each”.
 It added that online growth is important to bring the National Lottery to a new generation of adult participants.